alexplayer15/available_train/README.md

   \"arrivalCode\":\"LDN\"}"
 ```

 At minimum, you will need to provide a departureCode and an arrivalCode for your train.
-They must be valid stations, if the Lambda cannot find an available train for your stations, it will return an empty list.
+They must be valid stations, if the Lambda cannot find an available train for your stations, it will return a 200 status code and inform you.

 If there is an available train, you should see a response like this: